 The kind of hardwood floor you have will also factor into what type of finish will work best for you.
 For example, some hardwood species may really thrive when coated with a rich oil finish, whereas other species may be complimented by the natural clear and cool look that is derived from a water-based hardwood floor finish.

-In general, we at Denver Dustless prefer a water-based product because the pros outweigh the cons in most cases.
+In general, we at Denver Dustless prefer a water-based products from Bona because the pros outweigh the cons in most cases.
 Still, we are happy to apply an oil-based finish in the case you opt for that route.

 We understand how difficult it can be to make a decision on hardwood finishing.
 That’s why our team of experienced flooring experts here at Denver Dustless are ready to give specific advice, customized to the needs of your project.
 After all, every floor and circumstance is unique and varies from project to project.